itanev/itanev.github.io/_posts/2014-09-21-unit-of-work.md

 Another way would be to use states, for example.
 In *.NET* this is the easiest approach, because you have an **Object State Manager** that makes this kind of implementation very straightforward.

-You could create *copies* of the objects on *register* and compare them with the originals at *commit*.
+Another strategy would be to create *copies* of the objects on *register* and compare them with the originals at *commit*.

-I'll stop here and go the example part.
+I'll stop here and go to the example part.

 So what will we need for the PHP implementation.